Icon-Newsletter-smaller

 • Loan terms: 12 to 60 months

-• Processing time: Loan application in just 10 minutes, approval in 24 hours, and disbursement in one to two banking days
+• Processing time: Loan application in just 10 minutes, approval in 24 hours, instant disbursement to your CIMB account or one to two banking days for other bank accounts

 • Loan fees: